Ancient Steam, Classic Crocodiles

 - Highlights include a private steam charter to the summit of Mount Rigi at Lake Lucerne and a vintage 1919 SBB ‘Crocodile’ over the steep banks of the Gotthard summit route.

-- The tour includes an 4-day Swiss Travel Pass, allowing you total mobility and comfortable travel freedom on Switzerland’s wonderful railway network and public transportation system, including trains, trams, boats and funiculars.
+- The tour is conveniently based at the attractive railway junction Olten throughout and includes a 4-day Swiss Travel Pass, allowing you total mobility and comfortable travel freedom on Switzerland’s wonderful railway network and public transportation system.

 London to Olten by rail

-Steamboat cruise on Lake Lucerne to Vitznau, steam charter at Mount Rigi, Stoos Railway
+Steam charter at Mount Rigi, Stoos Railway and Lake Lucerne

-After breakfast at the hotel you set off on a steamboat cruise from Lucerne to Vitznau.
+After breakfast at the hotel you set off on a scenic cruise from Lucerne to Vitznau aboard a comfortable and warmly heated ferry that provides excellent sightlines of the surrounding mountains.
 Then you steam to the summit of Mount Rigi with the beautiful, vintage 1923 tank engine No.16.
 This elegant, green icon will push your private charter train to the summit at Rigi-Kulm, with photo stops and time to enjoy the views at the summit.
 After returning to Arth-Goldau in the early afternoon, you may visit the nearby Stoos Railway, which is the steepest funicular in the world with near vertical gradients of 110%!
 Alternatively, you may use the flexibility of your SwissPass to explore the country and its railway wonders at your own pace.
 (B)

 SBB Crocodile 13254 on the Gotthard summit route